A Natural Approach for Paralysis and Mobility Issues

 See Beanut’s Improvements – as seen on CTV News in Canada

-We are now almost 5 years in, and I have never seen even the slightest of anything that would indicate that he may experience a second paralysis.
+We are now over 10 years in and I have never seen even the slightest of anything that would indicate that he may experience a second paralysis.
 Many IVDD dogs do because it is a degenerative disease, it keeps on deteriorating more and more.
 But, I truly believe, that by doing all these things, and understanding what role each and every one has against this disease, or any other degenerative disease, it seems as if we have ‘stopped’ it??!!
 At the very least, it seems we have slowed the progression.

 After Beanut, many more dogs came along, with different ’causes’ for paralysis.
 IVDD, Degenerative Myelopathy, Degenerative Disc disease, arthritis, osteoarthritis, infections, tumors, and especially Lyme disease, or tick-borne diseases, vaccine induced paralysis, and even brain injuries.
 There are so many things that can ‘create’ a paralysis or mobility, but I’ve learned that by simply giving the body the ‘tools’ it requires along with proper nutrition, can change it all.
 Providing the animal with constant stimulation to their affected limbs-at home therapy, even laser treatment-at home!
 (See link below)